Exploiting Color Name Space for Salient Object Detection: Color Name Space Based Saliency Detection

-As indicated previously in Section~\ref{sec:introduction}, now we introduce a color based saliency algorithm to overcome the limitation of only using topological structural information.
-In order to take advantage of the 11 color attributes, two global color cues, including probability and contrast, are inferred from a color name image and employed to compute the corresponding weighting coefficients and matrices.
-The 11 master attention maps obtained in Section~\ref{sec:attention-map} are also coupled with these weights to further produce the weighted saliency map $S_w$.
+As indicated previously, we then introduce a color-based saliency algorithm to overcome the limitation of only using the surroundedness cue.
+In order to take advantage of color attributes, two global color cues including statistic and contrast, are inferred from color name image and employed to compute weighting coefficients and matrices.
+The 11 master attention maps obtained in Section~\ref{sec:attention-map} are coupled with two kinds of weights to further produce a weighted saliency map $S_w$.

-The input image $I$ is first converted to a color name image ${\textrm M}$ by again using the \textbf{im2c} function~\cite{CVPR2007/Weijer}, as shown in Pipeline II of the proposed framework.
-At each pixel coordinate $(x,y)$, we aim to find the largest element in the probabilistic 11-D color vector, and assign its index to the element ${\textrm M}(x,y)$ at the same coordinate $(x,y)$ in ${\textrm M}$.
-Thereby, different from the probabilistic outputs in Section~\ref{sec:attention-map}, the obtained ${\textrm M}$ is an indexed map where each pixel has an integral value from 1 to 11.
-Basing on the statistics and contrasts of the color names respectively, we obtain two kinds of weights.
+First, we again use the \textbf{im2c} function~\cite{CVPR2007/Weijer} to convert each pixel value of the resized RGB image $I$ from a 3-D RGB value to a probabilistic 11-D vector.
+By exploiting the index number of the largest element in the vector, we construct an index map $\mathbf{M}$ where each pixel has an integer value between 1 and 11.
+Basing on $\mathbf{M}$, we derive two kinds of weights.